Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use this tool: when MCP client does not support resources or when user asks to browse groups.
-This provides clear context, though it does not mention specific alternatives or when not to use.
+Explicitly states when to use: when MCP client doesn't support resources or user asks to browse groups.
+Provides clear context, though doesn't explicitly mention when not to use or list alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.